qskui1314/OutPatientRegSys/README.md

 #### 2017.10.19

-We reupload whole project files this time.Including .sln file and someother file updates.BTW,the development files is editing into one.we will upload it soon.
+We reuploaded whole project files this time.
+Including .sln file and someother file updates.
+BTW, the development files is editing into one. we will upload it soon.

 #### 2017.10.17

-We finished database this time,uploaded it with some forms.Including data dictionary, data flow graph, e-r diagram, some icon files are uploaded to icon folder, image files are uploaded to the img folder，etc. The rest is still in production.
+We finished database this time, uploaded it with some forms.Including data dictionary, data flow graph, E-R diagram, some icon files are uploaded to icon folder, image files are uploaded to the img folder, etc. The rest are still in production.

 #### 2017.9.20

 Project Started.

 ## Overview